Geographical context

 Urban structure

-The city of Pikillaqta covered an area of 200 hectares, with a fortified nucleus measuring 745 by 630 metres.
-For reference, it is interesting to note that the extension of Pikillaqta wari would have been very similar to Inca Cuzco, the capital and main city of the Andean empire.
-This approximately rectangular plan is visibly divided into three sectors, a pattern determined by the physical structure of the settlement itself.
-At first glance we can see that the urban structure of Pikillaqta is developed from the repetition of a unit of quadrangular proportions in two perpendicular directions, generating an orthogonal checkerboard that adapts to the surrounding topography with great sensitivity.
-Whether due to a lack of technical resources or to an appreciation and enhancement of the original relief, the Wari civilisation made no attempt here to modify the terrain.
-This urban structure would be analogous to that developed by the Romans, differing in this adaptation to the topography and in a different hierarchy of roads, as will be discussed later.
+The city of Pikillaqta came to cover an area of 200 hectares, with its fortified nucleus covering an area of 745 by 630 metres.
+For reference, it is interesting to note that the extension of the Pikillaqta wari would be very similar to the Inca Cuzco, the capital and main city of the Andean empire.
+Approximately rectangular in plan, it is visibly divided into three sectors, a pattern determined by the physical structure of the settlement itself.
+At first glance, it can be seen that Pikillaqta is developed from the repetition of a unit of quadrangular proportions in two perpendicular directions, generating an orthogonal grid that adapts flexibly to the surrounding topography.
+Whether it was due to a lack of technical resources or to an appreciation and enhancement of the original relief, the founders of the city made no attempt here to modify the terrain.

-La ciudad de Pikillaqta comprendía una superficie de de 200 hectáreas, teniendo su núcleo fortificado unas dimensiones de 745 por 630 metros.
+La ciudad de Pikillaqta llegó a comprender una superficie de 200 hectáreas, abarcando su núcleo fortificado un área de 745 por 630 metros.
 A modo de referencia, es interesante tener en cuenta que la extensión de la Pikillaqta wari sería muy similar al Cuzco inca, capital y principal ciudad del imperio andino.
-Esta planta aproximadamente rectangular está visiblemente dividida en tres sectores, patrón determinado por la propia estructura física del asentamiento.
-A simple vista podemos observar que la estructura urbana de Pikillaqta se desarrolla a partir de la repetición de una unidad de proporciones cuadrangulares en dos direcciones perpendiculares, generando un damero ortogonal que se adapta a la topografía del entorno con mucha sensibilidad.
-Ya fuera por falta de recursos técnicos o por una apreciación y puesta en valor del relieve original, la civilización wari no realizó ningún intento aquí de modificar el terreno.
-Esta estructura urbana sería análoga a la desarrollada por los romanos, diferenciándose en esta adaptación a la topografía y en una diferente jerarquización del viario, como comentaremos posteriormente.
+De planta aproximadamente rectangular, está visiblemente dividida en tres sectores, patrón determinado por la propia estructura física del asentamiento.
+A simple vista se observa que Pikillaqta se desarrolla a partir de la repetición de una unidad de proporciones cuadrangulares en dos direcciones perpendiculares, generando un damero ortogonal que se adapta a la topografía del entorno con flexibilidad.
+Ya fuera por falta de recursos técnicos o por una apreciación y puesta en valor del relieve original, los fundadores de la ciudad no realizaron ningún intento aquí de modificar el terreno.

 A more detailed study would reveal that the settlement of Pikillaqta is based on the use of three architectural elements or patterns.
-The first of these would be the fortified rectangular enclosure, with the formal categoricality that, from the urban planning point of view, establishes dominion over a territory.
-According to the archaeological evidence, it seems that the Wari built the city from the outside in, i.e. the first thing they defined on the territory was the outer limit materialised in the perimeter wall.
+The first of these would be the fortified rectangular enclosure, with the formal rotundity typical of urban planning aimed at dominating a territory.
+According to archaeological evidence, it is likely that the Wari civilisation built the city from the outside in, i.e. the first thing they defined on the territory was the outer limit materialised in the perimeter wall.
 This fact is fundamental for understanding the value of the urban planning they developed, as it would imply that the layout of the different elements, or at least the interior grid structure, must have been planned before construction began.
-This would be an example analogous to modern urban planning, carried out from the top down, or from the general to the particular, and not an example of organic growth by repetition of a basic urban structure, as the Wari civilisation had built its previous settlements.
+We would thus find ourselves before an example analogous to modern urban planning, carried out from the top down or from the general to the particular; and not before an organic growth by repetition of a basic urban structure, as the Wari had built their previous settlements.

 Un estudio algo más pormenorizado revelaría que el asentamiento de Pikillaqta se basa en la utilización de tres elementos o patrones arquitectónicos.
-El primero de ellos sería el recinto rectangular fortificado, con la rotundidad formal que desde el planeamiento urbano establece el dominio sobre un territorio.
-Según muestran los indicios arqueológicos, parece ser que los Wari construyeron la ciudad desde fuera hacia adentro, es decir, que lo primero que definieron sobre el territorio fue el límite exterior materializado en la muralla perimetral.
-Este hecho es fundamental para comprender el valor de la planificación urbana que desarrollaron, ya que implicaría que la disposición de los diferentes elementos, o al menos la estructura interior en cuadrícula, debió estar proyectada antes de iniciarse la construcción.
-Nos encontraríamos así ante un ejemplo análogo a los planeamientos urbanos modernos, realizados desde arriba hacia abajo, o desde lo general a lo particular, y no frente a un ejemplo de crecimiento orgánico por repetición de una estructura urbana básica, tal y como la civilización wari había construido sus asentamientos previos.
+El primero de ellos sería el recinto rectangular fortificado, con la rotundidad formal propia de un planeamiento urbano dirigido a dominar un territorio.
+Según muestran los indicios arqueológicos, es probable que la civilización wari construyera la ciudad desde fuera hacia adentro, es decir, que lo primero que definieran sobre el territorio fuese el límite exterior materializado en la muralla perimetral.
+Este hecho es fundamental para comprender el valor de la planificación urbana que desarrollaron, ya que implicaría que la disposición de los diferentes elementos, o al menos la estructura interior en cuadrícula, debió de estar proyectada antes de iniciarse su construcción.
+Nos encontraríamos así ante un ejemplo análogo a los planeamientos urbanos modernos, realizados desde arriba hacia abajo o desde lo general a lo particular; y no frente a un crecimiento orgánico por repetición de una estructura urbana básica, tal y como los Wari habían construido sus asentamientos previos.

 Floor Plan squared-shape